 You see, because of a lack of mainstream sports media coverage, lacrosse gets pushed to the fringe a bit, and this means the sport has to be more creative in getting their message across.
 And one of the avenues used to get this message across will undoubtedly be Twitter, and that means hashtags.
 Lots of them.
 In the past we’ve seen score updates done by parents, players and fans on twitter, so that’s nothing new.
 And these parents and players and fans have often used #hashtags.
 But putting #hashtags on the field during a game?
 I don’t think we’ve seen that yet.
 But we will.

 Realistically, anyone COULD make a push on Twitter, but it’s only going to work if your team is on the right path already.
-Twitter, and other social media for that matter, will not make THE difference for any team, but it could be that little difference that adds fans and focus to your program, pulls in alumni, increases giving and props up exposure just a little.
+Social media will not make THE difference for any team, but it could be that little difference that adds fans and focus to your program, pulls in alumni, increases giving and props up exposure just a little.
 And as we all know from Any Given Sunday, it’s the little things that count.
 So is Twitter one of them?
 Or is this all just a massive waste of time?
 I’d go with the prior right now but it’s something that will have to be allowed to play out on its own.

 The only real certainty is that it’s coming.